efugier/smartcat/README.md

 role = "user"
 # the following placeholder string #[<input>] will be replaced by the input
 # each message seeks it and replaces it
 content ='''Write tests using pytest for the following code.
-Parametrized it if appropriate.
+Parametrize it if appropriate.

 #[<input>]
 '''